Heartbeat (King Crimson song)

 "Heartbeat" is a song by the band King Crimson, released as a single in 1982.
-In the beginning of the music video there is a stream of faces blending into one another, one of the earliest examples of the dissolving/morphing technique which would later be employed in Godley & Creme's "Cry" and Michael Jackson's "Black or White".
+The music video stars Jill Kroesen and was innovative for its use of blending faces with a dissolving /morphing technique that would later be employed in music videos for Godley & Creme's "Cry" (1985) and Michael Jackson's "Black or White" (1991).

 The song was later recorded by King Crimson guitarist and singer Adrian Belew for his 1990 solo album, Young Lions.